copperwater/xNetHack/doc/xnh-changelog-6.0.md

   Various item-spillage bits of code now call this.
 - Add nh.mon_difficulty() as a Lua function which returns the difficulty of a given monster species.
+- Add door_into_nonjoined() which checks if a potential door location would connect to an area marked as non-joined.